gtbjj/gtbjj.github.io/_posts/2021-01-08-mere-psychotherapy-introduction-part2.md

 author: Austin
 date: 2021-01-08 06:00:00
 category: [Philosophy, Psychology]
-tags: [mere psychotherapy, mental health, philosophy, psychology]
+tags: [mere psychotherapy, mental health]
 ---

 The practice psychotherapy is many things, not least of all humbling.
 As such, the paradoxical title of this series, *Mere Psychotherapy*, is intentional.
 I first encountered the phrase in Bruce Fink's [*Against Understanding*](https://amzn.to/3q51jhJ) and it immediately sparked a thought of C.S.
 Lewis's [*Mere Christianity*](https://amzn.to/3hSl6xQ).
 I am neither a christian or a psychoanalyst, but have always been incredibly fond of both authors' work.